Krook9d/Chrome-password-exfiltrator/README.md

 ### Detection

-We presume that your anti-virus doesn't detect the malware (Highly likely if it is windows defender).
+We assume that your anti-virus doesn't detect the malware (Highly likely if it is windows defender).
 You can detect this type of exfiltration with several SPLUNK rules :

  	 index=yourindex  source="XmlWinEventLog:Microsoft-Windows-Sysmon/Operational" process="*notepad.exe*" AND process="*.txt*" | table _time host app process process_current_directory user